Backflow Prevention Program

 - The District is not party or third-party beneficiary to any contract between the Owner and the plumber.

-- All work under this program must comply with District and applicable municipal or county ordinances, codes and requirements.
-In the event of any conflict between the District and municipal or county ordinances, codes or requirements, the District shall prevail.
+- All work under this program must comply with District and applicable municipal or county ordinances, codes, and requirements.
+In the event of any conflict between the District and municipal or county ordinances, codes, or requirements, the District will prevail.

 - The Owner may elect to proceed with the work even though funding is not available.
 At the discretion of the District, reimbursement may be made when budgeted funds become available in accordance with this program.
 Such installations must comply with all requirements of this program in order to be eligible for future reimbursement.

-- The Supporting Services Manager may, in his discretion, provide a waiver of those program requirements listed above which he deems appropriate based on his evaluation of the individual circumstances related to a request for reimbursement.
+- The Supporting Services Manager may, at his discretion, provide a waiver of those program requirements listed above as he deems appropriate based on his evaluation of the individual circumstances related to a request for reimbursement.